ALTHEA TALBOT-HOWARD

 This new sonata for solo instrument & piano has been created from pieces selected from Samuel Coleridge-Taylor's Opus 59 set of 24 solo piano pieces.
 Built upon folk melodies from Africa, the Caribbean & the USA, Coleridge-Taylor completed the work in 1904.
 The sonata's central slow movement consists of Deep River.
 Shorter items begin and end the piece.

-Hassan Anderson & David Korevaar play through The Deep River Sonata in rehearsal.
+Hassan Anderson & David Korevaar in rehearsal - July 2022

 Samuel Coleridge-Taylor's Opus 59 set of melodies from the African Diaspora, published for solo piano in 1904, is a rich treasure trove of folk songs & spirituals which the composer presents in an intensely symphonic pianistic style.
 Deep River, no. 10 in the set, is the most well-known, having been transcribed for violin & piano by the renowned early-twentieth-century virtuosa, Maud Powell, in addition to many other arrangements of varying levels.